 Fayetteville Rear-End Car Accident Lawyer

-Filing a Claim for a Rear-End Car Accident
+Why Does a Rear-End Car Accident Occur?

 Rear-end accidents are perhaps the most common forms of collisions that result in personal injuries.
 The simplest example of these are cases where a driver is sitting in their car at a red light, and another driver comes up from behind, fails to stop, and causes a collision.
 In these examples, it is fairly clear that the moving car is at fault for this accident.

 However, many other examples of rear-end car accident cases are more nuanced.
 This especially applies to cases where both vehicles are moving at the time of impact.
 Here, parties need to consider whether a defendant was tailgating, if the plaintiff came to a sudden, unnecessary stop, or if a plaintiff did not have proper working taillights that did not alert the defendant to their deceleration.